yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 - paste: Paste the yanked files.

   - `--force`: Overwrite the destination file if it exists.
+  - `--follow`: Copy the file pointed to by a symbolic link, rather than the link itself.
+Only can be used during copying.

 - link: Create a symbolic link to the yanked files.
 (This is a privileged action in Windows and must be run as an administrator.)